chebbi603/FlutterUIParser/docs/flutter-analytics_system_guide.md

 await AnalyticsService().flush();
 ```
 If no `backendUrl` is set, events remain in memory and are printed in debug builds.

+### Flush Behavior (updated)
+- Missing `backendUrl`: logs a warning and keeps events queued.
+- 2xx responses: removes successfully sent events from memory.
+- `401 Unauthorized`: stops flush; if any event has `userId`, clears the in-memory queue to prevent retry storms.
+- Validation: warns when events are missing `contractType`, `contractVersion`, or `isPersonalized` (ensure attachments).

 ## FAQs
 - Where do events go?